cameron-gams/cameron-gams/README.md

 - My pronouns are he/him/his (but I'm fine with any)
 - Reach me by email at cameron.wood866 (@) topper.wku.edu or on Discord at wood6078
+- not super great at programming.
+I have taken CS180 - Computer Science I and have a decent understanding of Java.